The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 The process used to imprint or inscribe MICR characters on checks, deposits, and other financial instruments.
 [Magnetic Ink Character Recognition (MICR) is a character-recognition technology adopted mainly by the banking industry to facilitate the processing of checks.
 Each check in encoded at the bottom with the dollar amount of the check.
 If that information is entered incorrectly, there is an encoding error.]

 A regulatory tool that the OCC may use to correct problems or effect change in a national bank.
-See also How to Obtain OCC Records.
+See related question How to Obtain OCC Records.

 Prohibits creditors from discriminating against credit applicants on the basis of race, color, religion, national origin, sex, marital status, age, or because an applicant receives income from a public assistance program.
-See also ECOA.
+See related question ECOA.

 Reversion of real or personal property to the State when 1) a person dies without leaving a will and has no heirs, or 2) when the property (such as a bank account) has been inactive for a certain period of time.
-See also Inactive Accounts.
+See related question Inactive Accounts.

 The periodic examination of escrow accounts by a mortgage company to verify that monthly deposits are sufficient to pay taxes, insurance, and other escrow-related items on when due.
-See also Escrow and Escrow Account Balance.
+See related questions Escrow and Escrow Account Balance.

 An account held in the name of a decedent that is administered by an executor or administrator of the estate.

 A period of time that allows the banks to exceed the maximum hold periods defined in the Expedited Funds Availability Act.
-See also Funds Availability.
+See related question Funds Availability.

 The purpose of this Act is to help consumers protect their credit identities and recover from identity theft.